FAIR-Chem/fairchem/README.md

 pip install -r requirements.txt
 ```

-*Note: This code has currently only been tested with PyTorch v0.4.1.*

 This creates a conda environment for running CGCNN.
 Before using CGCNN, activate the environment by:

 ```bash